Christmas in Colombia

 Medellin's Christmas lights, however, are a different kettle of pescados altogether.
 There are well-thought out, attractive displays located all over the city, but by far the most impressive are the lights suspended over the Medellin River.

 For hundreds and hundreds of metres people walk along the banks of the river gazing at the simply stunning decorations suspended above the flow of water.
-A picture says a thousand words, but even a picture can't really sum up the incredible spectacle of these lights and decorations.
-The photo below at least gives you some idea of the treat awaiting you if you're lucky enough to be in Medellin during the Christmas period.

 Noche de Las Velitas (Candle Night)